NiYien/docs/update_Niyien_tool_en.md

 >1.
 Fix some issues for Magic Lantern.
 >2.
 Fixed the bug that some long videos couldn't be stabilized.
 >3.
 Add support for additional cameras:
 >     a.
-Canon R6 III
+Canon R6 III, RP

 Version：V1.3.9（minimum Gyroflow version: V1.6.3)
 >1.
 Add support for Magic Lantern(Prores).